sjmeverett/js-arrays-lesson/README.md

 ```

 But that's not very flexible.
 You'd need to know how many students you
-had upfront, and to add more,  you'd have to edit the code.
+had up front, and to add more,  you'd have to edit the code.
 It wouldn't
 be very useful if the schools admissions team had to edit the code
 every time they wanted to enrol a new student!